What Is Accounting Advisory? Partnering for Growth and Success

 When working capital falls short of industry standards, the buyer often has leverage over the purchase pricing.
 Therefore, it only makes sense to scrutinize every line and ensure the working capital is up to snuff.

 That's why we place so much importance on looking for any missing liabilities in the financial reporting, verifying proposed management adjustments – and fixing them when needed – as well asmaking sure the seller can actually collect aged accounts receivable balances.
 Since most M&A transactions are structured on a cash-free, debt-free basis, drilling down to the entity's true working capital is essential for figuring out what to expect at closing and post-transaction.

 Debt and Debt-Like Items

 As a potential buyer, wouldn’t you prefer to be the party not carrying the debt bag after the transaction?
 Probably so.
 And by probably, we mean definitely.
 But that’s exactly why most transactions are on a cash-free, debt-free basis.

 Basically, this means the seller pays off all debt with the proceeds of the sale, and then keeps the remaining cash.
-Therefore, we first have to figure out the seller’s net debt – the company’s debt position after taking into consideration cash and cash equivalents (i.e., debt minus cash).
+Therefore, we first have to figure out the seller’s net debt – the company’s debt position after taking cash and cash equivalents into consideration (i.e., debt minus cash).